Nathan Hale Associates

-Annual giving to Yale provides critically important support for the University’s basic operations.
-The Nathan Hale Associates program, founded in 1994, recognizes and thanks the many generous donors—alumni, parents, students, and friends—whose leadership annual gifts make possible the dynamic, diverse, and creative environment that defines the Yale experience.
-Their leadership serves to inspire the efforts of all at Yale to provide the very best opportunities in higher education.
+The Nathan Hale Associates program, founded in 1994, recognizes the many generous donors whose leadership annual gifts make possible the dynamic, diverse, and creative environment that defines the Yale experience.

-All alumni and friends are invited to join the Nathan Hale Associates in the following giving categories:
+All alumni, parents, students, and friends are invited to join the Nathan Hale Associates in the following giving categories:

 |Nathan Hale Leaders Circle|